City of Rifle’s reserves to help cover higher budget for 2023

 A mill levy certification comes before Rifle City Council also on Nov.
 16.

-WHAT’S ON FINANCIAL TAP
+WHAT’S ON THE FINANCIAL TAP

 Note: Expenditures from city documents do not include all costs.